andyrosty/diet_fitness/README.md

 # Fitness And Diet App

-A FastAPI application that generates personalized fitness and diet plans using AI.
-The app analyzes a user's current eating habits, weight goals, and workout preferences to create customized 7-day workout and diet plans, along with an estimate of how long it will take to reach their weight goal.
+A comprehensive FastAPI-based web application that leverages AI to generate personalized fitness and diet plans.
+This application helps users achieve their weight goals by analyzing their current eating habits, dietary preferences, weight goals, and workout preferences to create customized 7-day workout and diet plans.
+The app also provides an estimate of how long it will take to reach their weight goal based on the generated plans.

+## Overview

+The Fitness And Diet App is a full-stack solution that combines:

+1. **User Authentication System**: Secure signup and login functionality using OAuth2 with JWT tokens
+2. **Database Integration**: Persistent storage of user accounts, fitness plans, workout schedules, and diet plans
+3. **AI-Powered Plan Generation**: Two-stage AI pipeline using OpenAI's models to create personalized plans and estimate progress
+4. **RESTful API**: Well-structured endpoints for user registration, authentication, plan generation, and retrieval
+5. **Cultural Sensitivity**: Special attention to respecting users' existing dietary habits and cultural preferences

 ## Features

 - **Personalized Workout Plans**: Generate 7-day workout schedules based on user preferences
 - **Culturally Sensitive Diet Plans**: Create 7-day meal plans that respect the user's current eating habits
 - **Progress Estimation**: Predict how many days it will take to reach weight goals
-- **AI-Powered**: Utilizes OpenAI's GPT-4o model for intelligent recommendations
+- **AI-Powered**: Utilizes OpenAI's GPT-o3 & GPT-4o amodel for intelligent recommendations

 ## Installation